Public · NYSE: DAL · CIK 27904 · SkyTeam founding member (2000)

 January 2021

-President — International of Delta since January 2021.
+EVP and President — International of Delta since January 2021.
 Oversees the international JV portfolio (KLM/Air France, Korean Air, LATAM, Virgin Atlantic, Aeroméxico) and international network strategy.
+Effective April 1, 2026, assumed the additional role of Chairman of Delta TechOps as part of the March 2026 leadership reshuffle.

 Prior: Chief Executive Officer of Bombardier (Feb 2015 – Mar 2020).
 President and CEO of United Technologies Corporation Propulsion & Aerospace Systems (Jun 2011 – Feb 2015).
 Brings aerospace-manufacturing-and-supply-chain context to Delta's international-network leadership.